 Drippy the Newsboy Series (2015-2020)

 Drippy the Newsboy was the mascot for a short-lived Vancouver arts community newspaper that I published in 1999 called The Drippy Gazette.
-Many years later, I discovered the work of Stephen Crane, a 19th Century American writer known for his dark themes of fear and isolation, as well as his innovative style of mixing poetic narrative with slang-filled dialogue.
-Crane was highly influential during his lifetime and often credited as the father of modern literature, yet he's largely forgotten today.
-I wanted to honour Crane's legacy by adapting three of his novels into comic books and by using Drippy the Newsboy as the protagonist for each one.
+A couple of years later, I discovered the work of Stephen Crane, a 19th-century American writer known for his dark themes of fear and isolation, as well as his innovative style of mixing poetic narrative with slang-filled dialogue.
+Crane was highly influential during his lifetime and is credited as the father of modern literature, yet he is largely forgotten today.
+I wanted to honour Crane's legacy by adapting three of his novels into graphic novels by employing my character, Drippy the Newsboy, as the protagonist for each one.

 The Dripping Boat (2020)